ITASHA? WHAT IS THIS?

 The “role-model” and incentive for the founding of our group were international groups and pages.
 The fact that there were big Itasha events, sometimes gathering hundreds of vehicles, always fascinated us and the wish to participate in such events grew stronger as time passed.

 Surprisingly there was neither a German nor a European Itasha group until the time of our group’s foundation.
 There were Asian, American and other International groups in which also many Europeans were gathered.
-So we decided to create a community, initially starting on Facebook.
+So we decided to create a community, initially starting on Facebook: the Network of German and European Itasha.

-In addition to virtually meeting in the world wide web, we aim to participate at conventions both in national and European context.
+In addition to virtually meeting in the world wide web, we aim to participate at conventions both in National and European context.
 A first step into this direction was our initial meeting at the DoKomi 2016 in Germany.
-In 2017, further meetings and conventions in Germany, Switzerland and The Netherlands followed.
+In 2017, further meetings and conventions in Germany and Switzerland followed.